-Earl Granville grant to Abner Hill 4/555 acres adjoining tract where he then lived and adjacent to William Lasseter (Lassiter).
+Earl Granville grant to Abner Hill 4/ 555 acres adjoining tract where he then lived and adjacent to William Lasseter (sic) (Lassiter).

 Comments: Something is wrong here.
 Nash County was not formed until 1777 and this date of 1762 seems to show me that this grant was actually made in Edgecombe County, N.C.
-This is thought to be the son of Robert Hill 3/ and shows that he was living in Nash County in 1762.
-VERY IMPORTANT FIND

-Edgecombe County Deed Book C, Page 29, dated 17th March 1763.
+This is thought to be ABNER HILL 4/, the son of Robert Hill 3/ and shows that ABNER HILL 4/ was living in Edgevombe County in Edgecombe County Deed Book C, Page 29, dated 17th March 1763.

-Willebe (W) Tucker of Edgecombe County to William Lassiter of Granville County, for 40 pounds Virginia money, two tracts of land: (1) 75 acres on the north bank of the Creek, it being part of a patent granted to Robert Hill 3/, bearing date of 17th May 1742; (2) a tract of 150 acres on Horse Pen Branch, adjoining Robert Rodgers (land) and John Rodgers (land), it being part of a (Lord) Granville grant to said Willeby Tucker, bearing date of 1st June 1762.
+Willebe (W) Tucker of Edgecombe County to William Lassiter of Granville County, for 40 pounds Virginia money, two tracts of land: (1) 75 acres on the north bank of the Creek, it being part of a patent granted to Robert Hill 3/, bearing date of 17th May 1742; (2) a tract of 150 acres on Horse Pen Branch, adjoining Robert Rodgers (sic) (land) and John Rodgers (land), it being part of a (Lord) Granville grant to said Willeby Tucke, (Tucker?) bearing date of 1st June 1762.